Code-Institute-Submissions/dev-timm-space-ride/README.md

 ![Image that shows the registration page](assets/images/readme-images/registration.png)

 ### Confirmation Pages
 After submitting the registration form or subscribing to a newsletter, users are redirected to a matching confirmation page.
-These pages serve as an additional reassurance that the data was send successfully.
+These pages serve as an additional reassurance that the data was sent successfully.

 ![Image that shows registration confirmation page](assets/images/readme-images/confirmation-registration.png)